berthubert/trifecta/README.md

  * --smtp-server / TRIFECTA\_SMTP\_SERVER: SMTP server IP:port that allows us to send email
  * --smtp-from / TRIFECTA_MAIL\_FROM: FROM and From address for email to be sent
  * --canonical-url / TRIFECTA\_CAN\_URL: Canonical full URL of the service (for email use)
+ * --real-ip-header / TRIFECTA\_REAL\_IP\_HEADER: HTTP header that contains the real IP address of client
+ * --trusted-proxy / TRIFECTA\_TRUSTED\_PROXY: IP address of a proxy we trust to provide real IP address

 The command line overrides the environment variables.